MarkLagodych/walc/README.md

 bin/lambda bin/mandelbrot.bin
 ```

-*The C version runs in about 8 minutes on my machine.*
+The C version runs in about 8 minutes on my machine.

-*Both versions require around 1.4 GB of memory.* 🤷
+Both versions require around 1.4 GB of memory. 🤷

+*While this might seem underwhelming, note that the interpreter was not the main
+focus of this project and it took quite a bit of optimization to achieve
+even this performance.
+I would love to hear about more efficient approaches! 🧑‍🔬
+Who knows, maybe graph reduction techniques or conversion to combinatory
+calculus might do a 10x speedup.
+Or compiler optimizations?*

 Output: